 Sales and marketing effort attracts new customers in a quarter.
 The revenue then starts to show up in the financials as an increase in new subscription revenue (net of any churn), usually in the following quarter.
 The correct relationship to look at, is not the ratio of sales and marketing expense to revenue, but the ratio of sales and marketing expense (for a quarter) to the change in revenue for the following quarter.
 This makes intuitive sense as it maps to the business reality.
 You spend the cash and then build the annuity base in a way that only shows up in the financials over time.

 Looking at SaaS deals over the past ten year at Scale, we have found that a simple calculation is highly predictive of which companies have a profitable subscription business model and which ones do not.
 Take the change in subscription revenue between two quarters, annualize it (multiply by four), and divide the result by the sales and marketing spend for the earlier of the two quarters.
 A result greater than 1x, has proven to be a compelling business investment, a result below .5x is a company that still has not figured out it's model, and a result in between, is a deal that will probably get to success and cashflow breakeven but only in a relatively capital in-efficient way.
-Trying to be cute, we called this the Magic Number.
+We called this the Magic Number.

 There are lots of reasons why this metric is way too simple.
 It does not take account a whole host of factors such as churn, gross margins, difference between new sales and upsells, all of which are important and can add nuance to the picture.
 There are other great metrics like Customer Acquisition Cost, MRR, ACV and many more, that are way more specific and complex.
 However the Magic Number has one redeeming virtue that in our view outweighs all the negatives.
 Because it is a GAAP based number it is freely available for all public companies and it is comparable between companies.
 No one is going to share their internal data on churn, upsells, and rep productivity, and when they do the basis on which the numbers are calculated varies widely, but if you fudge your GAAP numbers you go to prison.
 They tend to be accurate and all you need to calculate the Magic Number is GAAP revenue and GAAP sales and marketing spend.